to make best use of punctuation when writing in English

 The full stop or period

-- The full stop or period is used to separate
+- The full stop (GB) or period (USA) is used

 sentences.
 In this case, it must be followed by a capital